anas-didi95/anasdidi-dev/content/blog/_docker-compose-postgres/index.md

 ---
-title: "Configuring PostgreSQL and pgAdmin with Docker Compose"
+title: "Configure PostgreSQL and pgAdmin with Docker Compose"
 description: "Step-by-step on how to configure PostgreSQL and pgAdmin with Docker Compose."
 author: "Anas Juwaidi"
 date: "2020-07-13"